Attack on Reginald Denny: Aftermath

 Denny sought to soothe racial tensions associated with his assault, reminding reporters that most of his rescuers were black, as were the doctors who treated him.
 He became friends with the four people who saved him, and Green was hired by Denny's employer Transit Mixed.
 Denny also sought to make peace with his attackers' families, saying that Watson had "been through quite enough" having been jailed for 17 months awaiting trial.
 Watson later apologized to Denny during an appearance on the Phil Donahue Show, where the pair shook hands.

 As a result of the injuries he suffered during the attacks, Denny had to undergo years of rehabilitative therapy, and his speech and ability to walk were also damaged.
 During his recovery, he received over 27,000 get-well cards from supportive members of the community.
 After unsuccessfully suing the city of Los Angeles, Denny moved to Arizona to work as an independent boat motor mechanic.
 Denny has largely avoided the media and has rarely spoken publicly about his ordeal.

 In 1997, Damian Williams was released from prison early for good behavior, but in 2003, he was sentenced to 46 years to life in prison for the 2000 murder of drug dealer Grover Tinner.
 As of 2017, he is incarcerated at Centinela State Prison.
 Watson was re-arrested and sentenced to three years for a narcotics conviction and, after his release, owned and operated a limousine service in Los Angeles.
 On February 1, 2004, Antoine Miller was shot outside of a Hollywood nightclub during an altercation and died in Cedars-Sinai Medical Center on February 8 at the age of 31.
 Gary Williams, Henry Watson, and Damian Williams gave interviews about their participation in the riots for the 2017 documentary Let It Fall: Los Angeles 1982–1992.
+During the interview, Williams expressed remorse and explained that he hopes to one day meet Denny to apologize.